Company History

 The firm celebrated its 100th anniversary in 2002 and has continued to do well in the North Central WV region.

 In 2017, the firm was acquired from Wilson Sutter’s descendants by his grandson Doug Sutter.
 Doug is a Clarksburg native and WI High School and West Virginia University graduate who has spent his entire career in the roofing industry.
-He continue to serve as President of both the West Virginia and Florida firms.
+Doug was President and Owner of the firm from 2017 thru 2024.
+Nathan Harvey was made President effective January 2025 and the firm is now owned by Marsha Sutter.

-Our future is very bright with our current mix of new and long term staff.
-We are eager to grow our business and serve West Virginia’s roofing needs as we have been since 1902!
+Our future is very bright with many new employees to complement our existing long-term staff.
+We have invested in a new crane, sheet metal roll-forming equipment and upgraded our facility.
+We will continue to grow our business and serve West Virginia’s roofing needs as we have since 1902!